thisz-akj/Disease-classification-Model/README.md

 ## Deep Learning-Based Chicken Disease Detection
-Overview
+# Overview

-This project is a production-grade deep learning model designed to detect chicken diseases from fetus images using VGG16.
+This project is a production-grade deep learning model designed to detect chicken diseases from fetus images using  a custom finetuned and otimized VGG16.
 It includes a scalable ML pipeline, AWS deployment, and CI/CD automation for continuous improvement and seamless integration into real-world applications.

 ## Features
 * Deep Learning Model: Utilizes a fine-tuned VGG16 model for accurate disease classification.